esxm/upb-fils-ma.github.io/docs/project/2024/essam.al/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
+ordered the components some pieces didn't work so i changed some components and waited for the new components to arrive(nfc) ,managed to make the servo moter and the senzor to work properly.
 ### Week 7 - 19 May
+started to assemble the project ,figured out how to make the nfc work with the servo motor.
 ### Week 20 - 26 May

 ## Hardware